The Tesla Gigafactory Handout Kills Another Cost-Saving Thesis

 The Tesla Gigafactory as first imagined.

-A while ago, I acknowledged that if Randy Carson was right in his article titled "Tesla's GigaFactory: A Christmas In July?" then Tesla (NASDAQ:TSLA) could indeed realize some significant savings in producing and processing battery cells at its Gigafactory.
+A while ago, I acknowledged that if Randy Carlson was right in his article titled "Tesla's GigaFactory: A Christmas In July?" then Tesla (NASDAQ:TSLA) could indeed realize some significant savings in producing and processing battery cells at its Gigafactory.

 What was at stake in that article?
-Well, Randy Carson put forward the thesis that Tesla could be about to use In-Module Cell Processing to eliminate a significant step in manufacturing and processing battery cells, leading to a large decrease in needed capex both for cell processing equipment and cell storage during processing.
+Well, Randy Carlson put forward the thesis that Tesla could be about to use In-Module Cell Processing to eliminate a significant step in manufacturing and processing battery cells, leading to a large decrease in needed capex both for cell processing equipment and cell storage during processing.
 This thesis, among several other steps, posited that battery cells could go straight from being produced to being placed in battery modules, where further cell processing would take place.

 The thesis was rationally sound.
 While there were technical arguments from other commenters saying it would be technically hard or next to impossible to pull off, there wasn't any structural impediment to it.
 Moreover, if the thesis was sound, Tesla/Panasonic could indeed reap capex and opex gains from implementing it, which would lead to lower overall battery costs.